LCBC-UiO/noas/README.md

 ## Dev

-## supported column types
+## Supported column types

-These data type are supported as NOAS table columns (in metadata, DB and web UI).
+These data types are supported as NOAS table columns (in metadata, DB and web UI).

   * `text`
   * `float`